 Relapses are common.
 Your doctor may advise changing the dose -- or trying a new medication -- if your symptoms return.

-Be sure to inform your doctor of major changes in your life, such as losing a job, developing another medical condition, or becoming pregnant.
+Be sure to tell your doctor of major changes in your life, such as losing a job, developing another medical condition, or becoming pregnant.

 Some people worry that antidepressants will leave them robotic.
 The fact is, antidepressants relieve feelings of sadness, but they do not eliminate your emotions.

 Another myth is that you'll need to take the drugs for life.
-A typical course of antidepressants lasts six to 12 months.
+A typical course of antidepressants lasts 6 to 12 months.
 Antidepressants are not physically addictive but should not be stopped abruptly.

 Benefits of Psychotherapy